Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/troublesome-trains/rules/_index.md

 * Place the corresponding **Train Tile** above the instruction row.
 Rotate it such that "Forward" is at the top.
 * EXCEPTION: The Train Pawn must be different than its station.
 So if it happens to match already, place it somewhere else.

-Finally, place the **Switch Tile** in any orientation above the instruction row too.
+Finally, pick any (single) **Switch Tile**.
+Place it in any orientation above the instruction row too.

 <div class="rulebook-shared-rule">
 Combine the default Vehicle Cards with the specific Vehicle Cards for this game.
 Give each player 3 of these to hold in their hand.